Table of contents

 What are the best times for you to publish content?
 What types of content should you publish?
 How often should you publish?
 A content calendar is the best way to keep track of your publishing schedule.

 It’s also a great way to map out your strategy and create a transparent content calendar for your team.
 Start by mapping out a calendar for at least next 6 months.
 This will give you enough time to create the types of content you want to put out and set them up for success.
-Timesheets are a great way to keep track of your time and increase productivity.
+Automatic timesheets are a great way to keep track of your time and increase productivity.
 Also, you may utilise time tracking software to better manage your time and concentrate on your content more efficiently.

 Now that you’ve mapped out your content calendar, it’s time to fill it in.
 Here are the types of content you should be publishing: